raythree/totaljs-mongoose-starter/README.md

 # Starter Project for REST Service with Total.js, Mongoose, and JWT authentication

-[Total.js](https://www.totaljs.com/) is an amazing server framework with zero dependencies that lets you write clean, intuitive code with zero boilerplate.
+[Total.js](https://www.totaljs.com/) is an amazing server framework with zero dependencies that lets you write clean, intuitive code without boilerplate.
 I've not tested the performance compared to other frameworks, but according to [this benchmark](https://raygun.com/blog/node-js-performance-2017/) it looks really good.

-This is a starter app based on Total.js for REST services using Mongoose, JWT token authentication, and some common utilities for handling query filters, ordering and pagination.
+This is a starter app based on Total.js for REST services using Mongoose, JWT token authentication, and some common utilities for handling query filters, ordering and pagination that work with Mongoose.
 The goal is to have a starter app running in minutes, complete with authentication and a place to put hooks for authorization.

 The starter has: